parke/lush/readme.txt

 programs in Lua.
 (A small number of Lush functions depend on luaposix.)

+The primary features of Lush are:

+  automatic shell-style string and variable expansion

+  the lush.sh() function for creating and interacting with subprocesses

+  convenience wrappers around the sh() function

 Lush is currently experimential.
 This means future versions of Lush may include breaking changes.